zurk/ast2vec/README.md

 Usually, only this step requires [Engine](https://docs.sourced.tech/engine) to process repository content as well as [Babelfish](https://docs.sourced.tech/babelfish) if you extract UASTs for analysis.

-Please refer to [preprocrepos page](doc/cmd/preprocrepos.md) for more information.
+Please refer to [preprocrepos page](doc/cmd/preprocrepos.md) for more information or [examples page](doc/examples#2-preprocessing-step) for usage example.

 ### repo2...
 Such commands as 'repos to something' extract datasets one can use to train models.
 [Modelforge format](https://docs.sourced.tech/modelforge) is used to store such models.

 There are next commands available now.
+You can find usage examples on [examples page](docs/examples.md).

 * **repos2bow**.
 A bow is a weighted bag of words (or features).
 Converts a document to its features.
-Available features are described in [BOW Features](bow-features) section.
+Available features are described in [BOW Features](docs/bow_features.md) section.
 * **repos2df** calculate document frequencies of features extracted from source code.
 * **repos2ids** convert source code to a bag of identifiers.
 * **repos2coocc** convert source code to the sparse co-occurrence matrix of identifiers.